 \subsection{Relic Neutrino Spin Rotation in Astrophysical Magnetic Field}

 Neutrinos are produced in flavor eigenstates, but they arrive at Earth in well-separated mass packets.
-The three flavors are superpositions of mass eigenstates via the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix:
+The three flavors are superpositions of mass eigenstates via the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix.
 While coupled to ambient plasma, relic neutrinos had a relativistic thermal distribution at temperature $T$.
-As momenta and temperature redshift identically with the expansion of the Universe, the Fermi-Dirac distribution is preserved even after the decoupling process, so the present momenta $\vec{p}_{0}$ and temperature $T_{0}$, for flavor $\alpha$:
+As momenta and temperature redshift identically with the expansion of the Universe, the Fermi-Dirac distribution is preserved even after the decoupling process, so the present momentum $\vec{p}_{0}$ and temperature $T_{0}$, for flavor $\alpha$ follows the distribution: